MuensterImagingNetwork/TiM23_WS44_HTPImageAnalysis_Omero/README.md

 ### In this repo you will find:

-Upload:
-- JN1, Omero
-- JN2 (from disk, back-up)
-- Environment installation
-- Presentation
--
+- JupyterNotebook to perform the analysis
+- Handout of the presentation during the workshop
+- Installation manual for setting up the conda environment
+- Cellprofiler pipeline we used for the analysis
+- Cellpose plugin for cellprofiler and download link for the cellpose models